 When recyclable materials are placed in the rubbish bin there is an environmental cost, as it cannot be recycled.
 We all have an important role to play in ensuring that recyclable materials are recovered rather than sent for more costly disposal.

 In 2019 we carried out a waste composition analysis which showed us the make up of Suffolk's rubbish bins.
-The bubbles show the results and the items that end up in the rubbish bin that can easily be recycled or reduced (e.g. at home, at bring banks or home composted).
-Click on the bubbles below to find out more:
+The figures below show the results and the items that end up in the rubbish bin that can easily be recycled or reduced (e.g. at home, at bring banks or home composted).

 Did you know over half the waste in Suffolk's rubbish bins could have been reduced or recycled?